Live Recording Made Easy

 Capture makes getting ready for the next show or the next artist a breeze because you can soundcheck before the artist even arrives!
 Let’s say you recorded a band last night, and you’re going to mix their show again tonight—and they’re stuck in traffic.
 Capture’s Virtual Soundcheck mode lets you dial in a mix while you’re waiting.

-Even better: If you stored a StudioLive AI mixer scene with your session, it will be loaded into your mixer to give you a jumping-off point.
-All track names from the soundcheck session will be broadcast throughout the AI network, so your UC Surface, QMix-AI, and AI mixer channels will be labeled.
+Even better: If you stored a StudioLive mixer scene with your session, it will be loaded into your mixer to give you a jumping-off point.
+All track names from the soundcheck session will be broadcast throughout the network, so your UC Surface, QMix-UC, and mixer channels will be labeled.
 When you’re done, click the Virtual Soundcheck button again to remove all of the audio files and arm every track for recording.

 Now your front-of-house and monitor mixes are dialed in, and you’re ready to record tonight’s gig before the musicians even walk onstage.
 After your virtual soundcheck, all you have to do is trim your inputs and go.